Vladimir Storozhenko: Biography

 Storozhenko was arrested in 1981: the last victim survived and remembered a tattoo on his chest, and then identified him from the presented photo.
 Storozhenko was then questioned about his carpool travel sheets - their data matched up with the time and place of the crime.
 His blood type also coincided with the one found under the nails of the murdered women.
 Storozhenko's wife admitted that he had given her gold earrings that belonged to one of the victims.
 A gold ingot was found hidden in his apartment, under the bed of his paralyzed mother.
 Storozhenko's brother, Sergei, admitted that he knew about what his brother was doing, and said that the ingot is the melted decoration of his victims.
 He then indicated where other things were hidden.
-In addition, during the search, a cache of pistols and explosives were found: Sergei confessed that he and his brother had planned a series of attacks on state-owned enterprises on the days when they would issue wages there.
-When the last victim identified him a police line-up, Vladimir Storozhenko began to confess.
+In addition, during the search, a cache of pistols and explosives was found: Sergei confessed that he and his brother had planned a series of attacks on state-owned enterprises on the days when they would issue wages there.
+When the last victim identified him in a police line-up, Vladimir Storozhenko began to confess.
 During the course of the investigation, an experiment was conducted: out of 30 female dummies, 13 had the clothes of his victims, in whose pockets were notes with the name of the victim, the time and place of the body's discovery.
-He managed to accurately indicated the clothing of his victims.
+He managed to accurately indicate the clothing of his victims.
 The investigation into the Storozhenko case was conducted by the famous investigator Issa Kostoyev, who later led the Chikatilo case.

 In 1983, the court upheld the death sentence by firing squad for Storozhenko, after which he was executed the following year.
 Sergei Storozhenko was convicted of criminal conspiracy and sentenced to 15 years imprisonment.
 While serving his sentence, he unsuccessfully tried to escape, and another 3 years were added to his sentence.